darienmiller88/Snake/README.md

 # Snake
 Console based implementation of the popular snake game in raw C++.
+Here's a demo!